 Richly decorated choir stalls had a backrest (used to rest one’s back comfortably) and a kneeler enclosed by a front wall.

 Choir stalls were made in the Mannerist style.
 Their front walls were divided by decorated columns and stylized arcades were put on the panels.
 In the tripartite stalls in the centre of the middle part the Sas coat of arms and letters A, K and Z were painted on the sides.
-The quadripartite stalls stand out by full-bodied figures of saints painted on the paneles below the arcades.
+Whereas the quadripartite stalls stand out by full-bodied figures of saints painted on the paneles below the arcades.

 One of the most popular patron saints whose image we can find in Ślesin is St. Anthony of Padua.
 He lived at the turn of 12th and 13th centuries and he was a very esteemed preacher who possessed the gift of speech.
 He spoke with the faithful in an extremely vivid and illustrative style.
 Anthony also stood out by his ascetic way of being and enthusiastic sermons which gathered many listeners.
 He is presented with a small Jesus in his arm because the Child came to him at night and assured him of His love.
 St. Anthony of Padua is famous for a great number of healings but he is usually called in case of a loss – not only a material one like a wallet or keys, but also when one looses faith, love or even a meaning of life.